kenanwang/username.github.io/_posts/2019-11-29-implementing-k-nearest-neighbors.md

 layout: post
 title: Implementing k-Nearest Neighbors
 categories: [Implementing Algorithms]
 tags:
 ---

+This is an implementation of k_Nearest neighbors using only the most basic python libraries.
+This algorithm takes make predictions by looking at a set of data points that is most similar, called neighbors, and looking at a number of them (k is the variable in the algorithm that specifies the number of neighbors we will look at).

-This is an implementation of k_Nearest neighbors using only the most basic python libraries. k-Nearest neighbors is a relatively simple algorithm that is supervised (thus attempts to predict a target variable).
-However k-Nearest neighbors does not require a training period and it is not parameterized, meaning we don't need to define the training features ahead of time.
-It takes an instance of data and attempts to predict the target variable by looking at a set of the nearest neighbors (number of neighbors is equal to a variable that we set i.e. k) to that instance.
+k-Nearest neighbors is a relatively simple algorithm that is supervised (thus attempts to predict a target variable).
+But k-Nearest neighbors does not require a training period and it is not parameterized, meaning we don't need to define the training features ahead of time.

 We will test this against the popular Iris Dataset